-This year, we plan to participate in the 2014 international MATE (Marine Advanced Technology Education) ROV competition in Michigan.
-Our team will compete with universities and technical colleges from around the world.
+Students at the University of Washington have founded a robotics club with the goal to design, build, and operate an underwater remotely operated vehicle (ROV).
+The team will design all systems and subsystems onboard the machine from scratch, including frame, cameras, lights, propulsion systems, electronic controls, various sensors, and a pneumatically-powered manipulation tool.
+The team will travel to Orlando, Florida, to compete with universities and technical colleges from around the world in an ROV competition hosted by the Marine Advanced Technology Education Center.
 The competition highlights not only the design process of building the vehicle, but presents real-world challenges.
 These include operating the ROV in a hostile environment, as well as presenting technical information to industry professionals in the form of reports and presentations.
-Our long term goals include making the vehicle capable of greater depths and longer dives so that it may be used to assist scientists and researchers affiliated with the University of Washington.
+Over the course of the summer, the team will refit the ROV to be capable of operating in the Puget Sound.
+The machine will be used to assist scientists and researchers affiliated with the Ocean Sciences department at the University of Washington.